 At the 2023 Annual Meeting, the Company's stockholders approved the issuance, in accordance with Nasdaq Listing Rule 5635(a), of shares of common stock, upon conversion of the Company's outstanding Series X Preferred Stock.
-On March 5, 2024, based upon existing beneficial ownership limitations, 11,957 shares of Series X Preferred Stock were automatically converted into 11,957,000 shares of common stock.
-On May 8, 2024, the Bios Entities (as defined below) provided notice to the Company and converted 421 shares of Series X Preferred Stock held by them into 421,000 shares of common stock.
-As of June 30, 2024, 12,232 shares of Series X Preferred Stock (which are convertible into 12,232,000 shares of common stock) remained convertible at the option of the holder thereof, subject to certain beneficial ownership limitations (as described below).
+On March 5, 2024, subject to then existing beneficial ownership limitations, 11,957 shares of Series X Preferred Stock were automatically converted into 11,957,000 shares of common stock.
+On May 8, 2024, individuals and entities affiliated with Bios Partners (collectively, the "Bios Entities") provided notice to the Company and converted 421 shares of Series X Preferred Stock held by them into 421,000 shares of common stock.
+As of September 30, 2024, 12,232 shares of Series X Preferred Stock (which are convertible into 12,232,000 shares of common stock) remained convertible at the option of the holder thereof, subject to certain beneficial ownership limitations (as described below).